Tuesday, October 29, 2024

 But what about the other end of the spectrum?
 Hypothesize a world where we are living among gods and our actions and even the very world moves for them.
 Would it be fair to up root our lives, our beliefs, give up on our dignity and possessions for such gods?
 Fyodor Dostoevsky’s “The Grand Inquisitor” looks at this problem from the perspective of the 16th century church.
 The author conveys why the church would not have allowed such a god to have lived among us as his existence and acceptance would disprove the authority of the church over man.
 Since the western enlightenment, some of the classical greek philosophical meta-physical explanations that were assimilated into Christianity, have been rediscovered by secular philosophers.
 But unlike with the church, since there is no central body to regulate access to such information and discourage the misuse, some ideas found in philosophy and speculative fiction (such as the possible hidden meaning in Bacons Idol of the Theatre) are being used in the modern capitalistic system for profit making motives.
 This may not be categorically wrong, but it can lead to disastrous outcomes (I will cover one such outcome in this post).

 One of the philosophical inquiries of Camus’s homage to the greek myth “The Myth of Sisyphus”[6], is the motivation of such a god to keep on living, fighting against the restraints of the rulers of society enforced by classes of people divided by superstitions given supernatural sanctions (myth of the metals).
 The lowest classes may enforce the restrains out of pure greed or ignorance.
-The middle classes being more religiously and culturally affluent, require supernatural sanctions and depending on the level of access they have to their version of the sacred, they are given justification on the clondemnation that must befall on Sisyphus.
+The middle classes being more religiously and culturally affluent, require supernatural sanctions and depending on the level of access they have to their version of the sacred, they are given justification on the condemnation that must befall on Sisyphus.
 The ones that avoid the philosophical death (as Camus had put it), may go onto become the rules, who may end up justifying the restraints using egalitarian arguments, fear or through supernatural sanctions others have given to their new age beliefs.
 Speculative fiction such as Philip K. Dicks Minority report, Blade Runner and even some allusionary ideas found in Douglas Adams Dirk Gently series may give insights into some of the means of these sanctions and the motives of such a hypothetical ruling class with regards to portraying a Sisyphus as a Meursault.

 The moral danger of autonomy based discrimination

 To Plato morality is the effective harmony of the whole [1] and one motive of philosophy is to better understand this whole.
 As Bacon writes “Nature can’t be commanded, except by being obeyed.”[5]
-And this is what humans have done over the millenia through beliefs, religion, philosophy and science.
+And this is what humans have done over the millennia through beliefs, religion, philosophy and science.
 Understanding nature and using it in ways that are of benefit to them.
 Such as discerning the flow of things through the idols of the theater and aligning their lives and businesses with what they have discerned.
 For example, we see how some companies use subtle means to assist employees who are on the cusp of personal revolutions to have these revolutions, and in turn they profit through the alignment they have made with the natural phenomena behind such situations.
 But the motivation of the company and the employee needs to be genuine.
 Both individuals who pretend for their benefit and or insincere or ignorant well wishers who use such individuals for short term profit do so at moral danger to themselves and at the expense of compromising their own autonomy, as nature has its own plans that we may not stray too far away from.

 The danger of autonomy based discrimination to others is in the way it is enforced when the discrimination is done at the level of a country or globally.
 As discussed earlier on in this post, to gain support to discriminate an individual or a group at a systemic level of a country or globally, a social system like the “myth of metals” must be used, and using such a system across a morally relativistic landscape can lead to large number of individuals and groups being pushing into committing immoral acts.
 Plato has expressed that we are member of each other and as such we carry a moral requirement.[1]
 This idea of the moral requirement and the repercussions of not meeting it is learned by followers of Abrahamic religions.
 But such lessons are harder for followers of some forms of Buddhism to learn.
 The situation is even worse amongst followers of new age religions and beliefs.
 When members of such belief systems are used to discriminate against an individual or a group, due to their blindness of the eye (allegory of the cave) they are unintentionally failing to uphold the moral requirement and they bring repercussions on themselves and others.